Mossblac/Rally_Mapper/README.md

 > 7. manual obstacle and punch placement
 > 8. tons of quality of life UI improvements.
 > 9. Rally Mapper Mobile

-- Considering that I had no introduction to Fyne before beginning this project, I am however pretty satisfied with how it is working at the end of my 30 day deadline.
-(while still working 40hrs a week away from my computer)

 ## Required to build app